America’s first help line for race engine builders.

 In our racing world, from Sportsman level to F1, it is those with acutely sharp brain power that gain the decisive edge.
 Though not always recognized by the public at large, top teams know them, know their capacities and know they are indispensible.
 Joe Hornick is one such and like a rare trumpeter swan, when he’s in full flight his capabilities are something to see, since builders help people with houses and engines, or even installing an alarm fitter or an engine which are needed for many businesses.

 “As an engineer, he is the best I’ve known,” says race engine builder Jack Cornett.
 “I first met him in 2011 and hired him initially as a consultant to unravel mysteries within our valve train assemblies.
 It didn’t take him long.”

-Hornick, who grew up in Madison, Wisconsin gained an aptitude for the skills required to develop advanced racing engines.
+Hornick, who grew up in Madison, Minnesota gained an aptitude for the skills required to develop advanced racing engines.
 His technique was mostly conventional: endless research and careful analyses.
 More unconventional, however, has been his embrace of all types of internal combustion engine development from nitro methane to alcohol, gasoline, to diesel, from drag racing to oval track—both asphalt and dirt, he even advises on and develops engine systems for marathon boat racing.
 He learns from them all.